andreili/RISC-V-core/readme.md

  - M extension.
  - F extension.
 - Interrupts.
-- One bus for all (WB) - to remove a TCM and use a simple SRAM.
+- Add support for all modes on cache.

 # Verification
 Core have a ready verification envionment (vrf) and using a verilator software.